lestar348/Tun2SocksKit/README.md

 # Tun2SocksKit

-This repository is a wrapper and a build workflow for [hev-socks5-tunnel](https://github.com/heiher/hev-socks5-tunnel)
+This repository is a wrapper and a build workflow for [hev-socks5-tunnel](https://github.com/heiher/hev-socks5-tunnel), now with macos catalyst

 ### Usage